dmitry-sher/meteor-cfs-safari-check/README.md

 # What is not working
  - choosing photo from mobile device is not working

+# Devices tested so far
+ - iPhone 5s IOS 8.3 ME433RU/A

 # Logs
 Relevant logs are included in LOGS.txt